-Before we chat about when morning sickness starts, let’s talk about how pregnancy weeks are actually calculated.
-Because many women don’t know the exact day they ovulated or conceived, your doctor will most likely start counting the weeks of your pregnancy beginning from the first day of your last period.
+Before we chat about when morning sickness starts, let’s talk about how pregnancy weeks are calculated.
+Because many women don’t know the exact day they ovulated or conceived, your doctor will most likely start counting the weeks of your pregnancy, beginning from the first day of your last period.
 This means that pregnancy is actually 40 weeks long, and you’re most likely not even pregnant that first “official” week of pregnancy!

 How to Prepare for Morning Sickness

 Unfortunately, though, the name is a little misleading.
 Morning sickness can happen at any time of day.
-I felt sick throughout the entire day with my second baby, and it lasted for the entire first trimester.
+I felt sick throughout the entire day with my second baby, and it lasted for the whole first trimester.
 With my first, I had nausea for maybe two weeks, and only in the mornings.

 Ways to Treat Morning Sickness

-I so wish there were a magic solution to morning sickness.
+I wish there were a magic solution to morning sickness.
 But so far, I don’t know anyone that’s found one!
-There are, however, a ton of helpful remedies that may help to calm the queasiness.
+There are, however, a ton of helpful remedies that may help to calm the nausea.
 Since nothing is a one-size-fits-all solution, try a few different methods and see what works for you.
 Here are a few tips I found that helped me manage morning sickness:

 2. Wear an Acupressure/Anti-Nausea Band.
 Anti-nausea bands help by putting pressure on a specific acupressure point on your wrist that helps reduce nausea and vomiting.
-Seabands are my go-to for general motion sickness, and they helped equally as much during those early pregnancy days.
+Sea-bands are my go-to for general motion sickness, and they helped equally as much during those early pregnancy days.

 4. Drink a lot of water, and try ginger tea.
-It’s essential to stay hydrated during pregnancy, and even more so if you’re vomiting.
+It’s essential to stay hydrated during pregnancy and even more so if you’re vomiting.
 For some, water can help your nausea, but if it doesn’t, give ginger tea a try!
 Ginger is an excellent, natural treatment for nausea.
 If neither of those sounds appetizing, you can also try eating frozen juice or popsicles to help you stay hydrated.

 5. Try Preggi Pop Drops.
 During some desperate moments with baby #2, these helped calm my stomach.
-These lozenges are all-natural, drug-free, and they taste great (especially if you have a sweet tooth).
+These lozenges are all-natural, drug-free, and taste great (especially if you have a sweet tooth).

 Read this for 22 ways to relieve morning sickness!